Zandirin/Aurora/README.md

 - Issue - The site had side scroll behaviour that was not intended
 - Cause - Navbar was wider than the rest of the page due to hamburger menu div
 - Resolution - Forced the navbar to fit in the viewport using a fixed width on the navbar's css selector

+- Issue - W3C HTML editor shows error due to a div element that controls my hamburger icon on tablet and mobile
+- Cause - According to W3C div should not be used in the context it is being used in.
+- Resolution - I will have to find an alternative way to program the hamburger menu in the future.

 ***